top of page

 Join Us for a Fantastic Week of Cycling Across Ontario.

-The Annual Ontario Cycling Association Women’s Ride Week will take place with clubs across the province hosting cycling activities specifically to encourage ladies to hop on their bikes.
+The Annual Women’s Ride Week will take place with clubs across the province hosting cycling activities specifically to encourage ladies to hop on their bikes.
 We encourage all women to take this opportunity to be a part of this fun filled week.

 Choose from 2 rides